Monitoring and evaluation of implementation of local content requirement

-- The DoE IPP Office, the Dept. of Trade and Industry and its B-BBEE office to share best practice and devise a revised dispensation on local content
+- The DMRE IPP Office, the Dept. of Trade and Industry and its B-BBEE office to share best practice and devise a revised dispensation on local content

 - Each individual IPP ED criterion to be reviewed and adjusted to achieve improved alignment with B-BBEE generic codes

 - Strategic and institutionalised focus on EnD, achieved firstly by increasing relative weighting and specification of EnD criterion in IPP Programme ED criteria.
 Secondly, IPP EnD criterion should receive greater impact and weighting to be more in line with B-BBEE element of ESD